gnujedi/comm-setup/README.md

 *And*, it supports the Tor network.

+### How to set it up

+1. Install F-droid
+2. Add the Guardian Projects repository to F-droid and refresh
+3. Install Orbot
+4. Install Conversations
+5. Open conversations and tap "create account"
+6. Pick a username
+7. on the add account screen, go to the upper right menu, click settings
+8. In the settings menu, go all the way down to expert settings, and select "connect via tor",
+9. Go back and finish the registration process

 ## Signal

 Signal is an app that sends secure messages to others who also have the app and can replace your default SMS app.
 It also supports secure phone calling.